chimera-linux/cports/Usage.md

 * `zap` Remove the build root.
 * `lint` Read and parse the template, and do lint checks on it.
 Do nothing else.
 Error on failures.
+* `index` When not given a path, reindex all known repositories.
+When given a path, reindex a specific repository.
+Only either the host architecture or the `-a` architecture are indexed, and the path should not include the architecture.
 * `fetch`, `extract`, `patch`, `configure`, `build`, `check`, `install`, `pkg` Given an argument of template path (`category/name`) this will invoke the build process for the given template up until the given phase.
 The `pkg`